emiljapelt/trench/doc/language.md

 W
 ```

-### property / field
+### field

-a value of the `property` type is a property that a field may have. a value of the `field` type is a collection of properties describing a specific field.
+A value of the `field` type is a collection of properties describing a specific field.

 The available properties are: